ipasimulator/ipasim/docs/issues/README.md

 # Issues and tags

 We use a concept of *issues*.
-They are contained in folder `/docs/issues/` and can be referenced from code by hashtag and number, e.g., `#1`.
+They are contained in folder `/docs/issues/` and can be referenced from code by `i` and number, e.g., `i1`.
+(This convention is used since July 2019 when the project was published to GitHub.
+Before that date, we used hashtag and number, e.g. `#1`.
+We changed this convention to distinguish our issues and GitHub issues.)

 Before we started using issues, we also used *tags*, i.e., unique short identifiers that were referenced from code and documented elsewhere.
 Below are